Taipei Travel Guide- From Taipei to Shifen, Jiufen, Yeliu, Qingtong

 Look, there’s even an informative signage telling tourists what to see and how to go at Taipei Main Station, which I rarely seen in the many countries I had visited.

 Following is a brochure available for free at every train station, get a copy for your reference.
 It comes with the English, Chinese and Japanese version.
-Email me if you need other version except English.

 Following picture: The 16th recommended attractions.
 Highly recommended for all.
 I visited about 60% of it in my first 5 days in Taipei ( I came to Taipei twice in 4 months).

-Taipei attractions operating hours
+Taipei attractions business hours